nicolehao34/nicolehao34.github.io/index.md

 ---

 # Talks & Presentations
-I love pitching and giving speeches in general.
+I LOVE pitching and giving speeches!
 Nothing excites me more than getting on stage in front of a crowd and presenting an exciting idea, product, or research findings.

 - **InkSight: Empowering All Learners with AI** <br>
 Cornell Tech Student Entrepreneurship Showcase, Nov 2024  <br>